Cassiopeia A: Gallery

+A false color image composed of data from three sources: Red is infrared data from the Spitzer Space Telescope, gold is visible data from the Hubble Space Telescope, and blue and green are data from the Chandra X-ray Observatory.
+The small, bright, baby-blue dot just off-center is the remnant of the star's core.

 Cassiopeia A infrared echo as seen by unWISE.
 The observation time in this image ranges from 2015 (red) to 2020 (blue).
 The infrared echo appears as rainbow colored clouds.
 North is up.

 The infrared echo caused by the Cassiopeia A supernova seen by Spitzer.
 The image was processed in a way that the infrared echo appears colored while dust clouds remain grey.
 North is on the left.